-Prerequisite: 7th grade math or Teacher Recommendation from 6th grade math

-The students will explore the language of algebra, geometry, and other areas of mathematics in verbal, tabular, graphical, and symbolic form.
+PRE-ALGEBRA 7th-8th Grades - 1 Credit Prerequisite: 7th grade math or recommendation from 6th grade math The students will explore the language of algebra, geometry, and other areas of mathematics in verbal, tabular, graphical, and symbolic form.
 Problem solving activities and applications encourage students to model patterns and relationships with variables and functions and to draw, measure, and classify geometric figures and their transformations.